Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 The Agentic Tool Loop

-How generateText and streamChat run multi-step tool loops — steps, stop conditions, and the invariants that keep the loop safe.
+How generateText and streamChat run multi-step tool loops — the exact per-step ordering, stop conditions, self-healing, and the invariants that keep the loop safe.

 When you pass tools, both generateText and streamChat stop being single-turn calls and become an agentic loop: run a model step, execute any tool calls in parallel, feed the results back as a new turn, repeat.
-The loop is self-healing (a thrown tool becomes an error result, not a crash) and bounded (maxSteps, stopWhen, and a runaway guard).
-This page documents the machinery and the guarantees it upholds.
+The loop is self-healing (a thrown tool becomes an error result, not a crash) and bounded (maxSteps, stopWhen, budget, and a runaway guard).

 When the loop runs